darrensbell/concertbudget/GOVERNANCE.md

 10. AUDITABILITY
 	•	All automated actions must log to ai_activity.log.
 	•	Log format: {timestamp} | {actor} | {action} | {target} | {result}.
-	•	Logs must persist for a minimum of 90 days and be immutable by the AI.
+	•	Logs must persist for a minimum of ninety days and be immutable by the AI.

 ⸻

 11. DEFAULT FAILSAFE

 If uncertain, halt execution and request explicit direction.
 If external data or context is unavailable, do not assume.
 Use only verifiable local truth.

 ⸻